joakimsk/docs/docs/restapi.rst

    :>json string path_igate: Digipath for igate
-   :>json string path_messages: Digipath for messaging :>json string path_objects: Digipath for objects :>json string always_rf: Regex to specify what DESTs to always be sent on RF :>json boolean remotectl: Activate remote control protocol :>json int remote_radius: Radius in km where we want to receive item-updates :>json rc_server: Remote control server to connect to :>json authkey: Authentication key to be used in remote control
+   :>json string path_messages: Digipath for messaging :>json string path_objects: Digipath for objects :>json string always_rf: What DESTs to always be sent on RF (regex) :>json boolean remotectl: Activate remote control protocol :>json int remote_radius: Radius in km to receive item-updates :>json rc_server: Remote control server to connect to :>json authkey: Authentication key to be used in remote control